 Fintra here will quickly explore the various nitty-gritty of this scheme by highlighting the following:

 An SSY account can be opened by parents/guardians of a daughter in the house who is less than 10 years old.
 A maximum of 2 accounts (for 2 daughters) can be opened in SSY for a family.
-However, there is an exception of 3 accounts in case of twin daughters.
+However, there is an exception of 3 accounts in the case of twin daughters.

 The maturity period for SSY is larger than PPF i.e. 21 years OR till the time your daughter gets married.
 However, you can contribute to the SSY account for 15 years only.
 For 16th to 21st year, you need not pay any money.
 So if you plan to start investing in SSY when your daughter is 9 years old, she will get the money once she is 30.
-So, it is better that you start investing as soon as you welcome your daughter in this world.
+So, it is better that you start investing as soon as you welcome your daughter into this world.

 SSY amount can be withdrawn prematurely in the following cases:

 Minimum investment stands at Rs.
-250 per year for SSY and maximum is at 1.5L.
+250 per year for SSY and the maximum is at 1.5L.
 If you fail to deposit Rs.
 250 in a year, you are charged a penalty of Rs.
 50/ year along with the minimum investment to reinstate your suspended account.

 Just like PPF, SSY comes under EEE category (Exempt, Exempt, Exempt).
 This means that whatever you invest in SSY